marekStef/decentralised-storage-system/dataStorageSystem/README.md

 docker compose up --build -d
 ```

-At this point everything should be started successfully.

-`AuthService` component should be accessible at `localhost:3000` and `View Manager` component at `localhost:3002`.
+At this point, everything should be started successfully - you can check it in Docker.
+Please wait a few seconds after the components have been started.
+There are healthchecks being performed and some components are waiting to be started until other components are marked as healthy.
+You can have a look at `docker-compose.yml` file [here](./docker-compose.yml).
+The system should be accessible at `localhost:8020` now.

 ## Setup Without Docker